10-Q 1 abcl-20230930.htm 10-Q abcl-20230930

 pre-specified research, development, regulatory and commercialization events and indemnification provisions, which are common in such agreements.

 Pursuant to the agreements, the Company may be obligated to make research and development and regulatory milestone payments upon the occurrence of certain events and upon receipt of royalty payments in the low single-digits to mid-twenties based on certain net sales targets.
-During the three and nine months ended September 30, 2022, $15.0 million and $64.9 million was expensed related to such obligation, respectively, and during the three and nine months ended September 30, 2023, no amounts were expensed related to such obligations.
-As of December 31, 2022 and September 30, 2023, $19.3 million and $3.1 million was included in current liabilities.
+No amounts were expensed during the three and six months ended June 30, 2023 or June 30, 2024.

 13. Government contributions